 Corporate social responsibility and sustainability have become hot topics in financial sector, as every other sector.
 In particular, the increase in the number and in the expectations of the investors who are sensitive to these issues, have been essential in raising awareness among both companies and regulators.

 Exchanges have a big and leading role in promoting sustainability in finance.
 An increasing number of them are developing projects related to this subject.

-The strategies of WFE-member exchanges relating to sustainability are classified into three general categories:
+The sustainability strategies of World Federation of Exchanges (WFE) member exchanges are classified into three general categories:

 1) To create awareness in listed companies on the environment, social responsibility, and corporate governance issues